The Catechism, as issued by Pope St. John Paul II

 This violence, largely the fruit of materialist philosophies such as Communism and Nazism, prompted a general philosophical reassessment of the relationship between human beings considered as a thing (a nature), and considered as a person.
 The resulting philosophical perspective known as Personalism developed between the two World Wars as a reaction to the increasing devaluation of the human person, which continued after WW II down to our day.
 When the Church and others refer to the increasing sense of the dignity of the person it is referring to this violent history and the reaction to it, which is found among people of many faiths and no faith.

 The fruits of personalism, unfortunately, have been decidedly mixed.
-Outside the Church, and even among some Catholics, it took an existentialist turn, exalting the personal autonomy of the individual (e.g. the prochoice movement), and recently even reducing human sexual nature to a personal choice (e.g. gender ideology).
+Outside the Church, and even among some Catholics, it took an existentialist turn, exalting the personal autonomy and experience of the individual (e.g. the prochoice movement), and recently even reducing human sexual nature to a personal choice (gender ideology).
 At the other extreme, materialist philosophies persist, in worldviews such as socialism, fascism and some forms of capitalism, aided by the general reduction of human life to a natural life, devoid of moral absolutes--what Pope Benedict XVI called the Dictatorship of Relativism.

 28. . . . a particular application (is) the case of the theologian who might have serious difficulties, for reasons which appear to him well founded, in accepting a non-irreformable magisterial teaching.